Guide

 Flightradar24, FlightAware, and similar apps let you track flights on your phone or tablet.
 Great for checking a specific flight, but not ideal as a permanent desk display.

-DIY Raspberry Pi screens
+DIY Raspberry Pi

 LED panels